In my first three days of selling items on Facebook Marketplace, I pocketed over $300. By the end of week two, that number crossed $700.

 “Hi Lisa, I’ll PM you.”

-Tip #6 – The default message that you receive whenever someone clicks the “Ask For Details” button on Facebook Marketplace is: “Good evening, is this item still available?”
+Tip #6 – The default message that you receive whenever someone clicks the “Ask For Details” button on Facebook Marketplace is: “Is this item still available?”

-Rather than just replying “Yes” and then going back & forth in a chain of messages with the same person, say something like this: “Yes.
-Can you pickup at XYZ location today?”
+Rather than just replying “Yes” and then going back & forth in a chain of messages with the same person, say something like this: “Yes the blue tablecloth is available.
+When can you pickup? (near the Walmart on Main Street)”

 That way, you’re:

-- Reminding them that they may have to go out of their way to pick up the item; and
+- Reminding them (A) which item they’re responding to and (B) that they may have to go out of their way to pick up the item; and

 - Getting right to the point and closing the deal on the sale — rather than giving them an opportunity to think about whether or not they really need/want this item.